Interested in me as an instructor or my courses? Please email me to view my teaching philosophy, reviews, and materials.

 ZOL890 (Graduate): Evolutionary Biology for Non-Life Scientists (Co-Instructor)-Fall 2013

 Graduate course co-taught at MSU and over teleconferencing software at the University of Idaho.
 Course is structured in three modules: 1.
 Genotype to Phenotype, 2.
 Mechanisms of Evolutionary Change: Change Within Populations, and 3.
 The Consequences of Evolutionary Change.
 Course contains several group projects as well as peer review and science writing for general audiences.
-5 graduate students
+5 graduate students. *Won the 2014 AT&T-MSU Faculty – Staff Award Competition in Instructional Technology, Best Technology-Enhanced Learning Innovation Award*

-Basic science course open to the public for learning how to see, speak, act, and think like a scientist.
+Massively-open online course (MOOC) open to the public for learning how to see, speak, act, and think like a scientist funded by a grant through the Gates Foundation.
 Covers Physics, Chemistry, Psychology, Geology, Biology.
 Thousands of students.
-Watch a video about the course on Youtube!
+Watch a video about the course on Youtube! *Won the 2014 AT&T-MSU Faculty – Staff Award Competition in Instructional Technology, Best Online Course Award*

 ZOL415: Ecological Aspects of Animal Behavior (Graduate TA and Discussion Section Leader)-Fall 2012